pasalino/TinyLanding/README.md

 ## Features

 * Create landing page in simple way by HTML and CSS
+* Create multi landing page in one system
 * Out-of-the-box leads system
 * Export leads in CSV
 * Send email to admin each lead form reached